What is a chemical reaction?

 Next pour water on one paper towel, lemon juice on the next, and white vinegar on another.
 Leave one paper towel dry.

-Place one penny in the middle of the wet area of your paper towel.
+Place one penny in the middle of the wet area of each of your paper towels.
 Use a pen to label each paper towel.

 To guide us through our experiment, we used our My Science Experiment sheet.
 (You can click the link to download and print your own copy.)